 The consequences of it can be dire—there are clear links between PCOS and infertility, PCOS and miscarriage, and so on—but the situation is far from hopeless.
 If you know what causes the disease, and how its effects can be minimized, you’ll be better equipped for tackling the disorder should it ever manifest itself in your own body, or in the life of a friend or family member.

 One of the symptoms of PCOS is the presence of multiple ovarian cysts.
 Here a note of clarification may be in order, as the presence of cysts is neither uncommon nor cause for alarm in and of itself.
-A multitude of these cysts may be present in a “string of pearls” foundation and this may be a sign of PCOS (Polycystic Ovarian Syndrome).
-The consequences of this can be major.
+While a multitude of these cysts may be present in a “string of pearls” foundation, this is often a symptom of PCOS (Polycystic Ovarian Syndrome) and not the cause.

 These hormonal issues can have far-reaching effects, including the loss of the ability to release eggs—but if the condition of Polycystic Ovarian Syndrome (PCOS) is dire, it isn’t hopeless by any means.
 There are certain practical steps that can be taken to minimize its effects, and they start with making basic enhancements to the overall health of the body.
 Tweaking one’s diet and increasing the amount of regular exercise taken in is a good first step toward negating the effects of Insulin Resistance.

 Another vital step is to look into the resources available from Insulite Health.
 No other company is doing as much to provide both educational tools and medical supplements for women afflicted with PCOS (Polycystic Ovarian Syndrome).